andidev/gulp-ng-constant-fork/README.md

 #### options.deps

-Type: `array<string>`
+Type: `array<string>|boolean`
 Default: `[]`
 Overrides: `json.deps`
 _optional_

 An array that specifies the default dependencies a module should have.
+When your module should not have any modules, so you can append the constants to an already existing one, you can set deps to false.
 This property will override any `deps` property defined in the input `json` file.

+#### options.noFile

+Type: `boolean`
+Default: `false`
+_optional_

+Boolean that tells if the configuration should not be read from a src file.
+Set this to true if the plugin is not called inside a pipe and the configuration is not loaded from a file.

 #### options.wrap